open-contracting/standard_extension_template/README.md

     └──
 ```

-It copies its layout from the core [standards repository](https://github.com/open-contracting/standard/tree/1.0/standard/schema) and that can be a useful reference when developing an extension.
+This copies the layout of the core [standards repository](https://github.com/open-contracting/standard/tree/HEAD/standard/schema).

 extension.json
 --------------